rails/rails/guides/source/configuring.md

 Imagine you have a server which mirrors the production environment but is only used for testing.
 Such a server is commonly called a "staging server".
 To define an environment called "staging" for this server, just create a file called `config/environments/staging.rb`.
 Please use the contents of any existing file in `config/environments` as a starting point and make the necessary changes from there.

-That environment is no different than the default ones, start a server with `rails server -e staging`, a console with `rails console -e staging`, `Rails.env.staging?` works, etc.
+That environment is no different than the default ones, start a server with `bin/rails server -e staging`, a console with `bin/rails console -e staging`, `Rails.env.staging?` works, etc.

 ### Deploy to a subdirectory (relative url root)